IgorCandido/Hazzlenut/README.md

 Work list:

+- Constants on CustomSerialization TwitchReply.scala
+- FIX THE HARDCODED URLS ON THE ZIO IMPLEMENTATION OF TWITCH CLIENT (SHOULD REALLY BE AGNOSTIC TO ZIO OR FUTURE THE URL DEFINITION)
+- Aggregate the common references through the code into a ADT container (ActorSystem, Materializer, Marshellers HttpClient)

+- Figure out what is the right format for Followers get and if just TwitchReply[Follower] just remove the ReqSimpler

 - Understand why the TwitchReply RootJsonFormat isn't being correctly imported implicitly (without importing in the context of the method it says that if finds an ambiguous method to apply)
     - Implement tests to assure that the serialization and deserializion of the hand rolled json formating works